 After an original decision is rendered, the student shall be given a letter stating the charge(s), sanction(s), and the procedure if the student chooses to appeal.
-If the student wishes to appeal the decision, the appeal must be received in writing to the Vice President of Student Success office no later than 5:00 p.m. within two business days.
-In a sexual harassment, sexual assault, or similar discrimination-related incident, both parties may receive a copy of the outcome letter and either party may choose to appeal and/or participate in the appeal process in accordance with the restrictions described here within this procedure. \
+If the student wishes to appeal the decision, the appeal must be received in writing to the Executive Director of Student Services no later than 5:00 p.m. within two business days.
+In a sexual harassment, sexual assault, or similar discrimination-related incident, both parties may receive a copy of the outcome letter and either party may choose to appeal and/or participate in the appeal process in accordance with the restrictions described here within this procedure.

-The student(s) will be notified within one business day whether or not their appeal has been granted.
+The student(s) will be notified within two business days whether or not the original decision stands from the Executive Director of Student Services.
+If the student wishes to appeal the decision of the Executive Director of Student Services, the appeal must be received in writing to the Vice President of Student Success no later than 5:00 p.m. within two business days.
+The Vice President of Student Success will determine if the appeal has merit to be overturned.
 If the appeal is granted, the Vice President of Student Success will appoint the appeal council or officer.
+The decision of the Vice President of Student Success is final and binding and serves as the final step in the appeal process.
 Failure to comply with the applied sanctions pending the outcome of the disciplinary appeal may result in further sanctions.